sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - You should model money so that invalid amounts e.g., $15.732 cannot be represented.
 - To avoid representation precision issues with decimals, you should model currency amounts using the fundamental units of a given currency.
 So instead of representing $7.52 dollars with a decimal, you should represent it with the number of dollar cents, 752.
 - Tenants and users based in different countries might get billed in different currencies.
-Keep this in mind if you have this requirement, and think about price conversion.
+Keep this in mind if you have this requirement, and think about currency conversion.

 ## Encryption